pajicadvance/serverpause/README.md

 # Server Pause

-This mod simply pauses the server when no players are online.
+This mod simply pauses worlds on the server when no players are online.

 Install like any other mod by placing the .jar inside the `mods` folder.